 These sorts of engagements are actually quite common.
 People who are far removed from black people get the only information they know about the demographic from television and social media.
 This, in turn, leaves their minds at the mercy of the programming they receive.
 Which is why they repeat the hottest headlines without fail.
 Yet despite their limited knowledge and interaction with actual black people, they always seem to have a remedy for what ails our communities.
 This hypothesis is often replicated as Democrats come into urban communities and make them worse at the expense of minorities.
 (From the hills, these wealthy liberals and progressives rule over the black and brown people they live far away from.
 But I digress.)

 We black conservatives are waging a sort of unknown war.
-But it’s not against other black liberals or the black community at all (like many liberals erroneously believe).
+But it’s not against black liberals or the black community at all (like many liberals erroneously believe).
 The battle is against a sort of intellectual elitism — often dealt by white democrats who vote based on what television and mainstream media tells them about the black population.
 While some are individuals are well-meaning yet uninformed, others simply possess a profound lack of faith in minorities.
 This intellectual elite abhors and rejects those who think differently — this includes black conservatives and Republicans who don’t fit the narratives that the elite write for them.
 To engage with one of us — like the couple engaged with me — would trigger a total meltdown every single time.

 The fact that black people largely overlook this is baffling.
 Are we, as a demographic, okay with intellectuals assuming our political ideas?
 Are black people happy that white liberals are speaking on their behalf, regardless of whether these people know any black people at all or have our interests at heart?
 What has the intellectual elite done to earn our undying trust?
 But most importantly, what happens if we disagree?
 Will your individual views be respected?
 I don’t know.
 Let each of us ask a liberal and find out for ourselves.